microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     ![](images/GUID-0C54F6CA-B754-49CA-AD3D-618A3786D559-low.png)

-    **Important:** The Slot was decided based on the UART instances which were configured for this example application (see the pin mapping table between the MCU and the RN487x Click).
+    **Important:** The slot was decided based on the UART instances which were configured for this example application (see the pin mapping table between the MCU and the RN487x Click).

 # Software Prerequisite<a name="software-prerequisite"></a>